My Cookie Journey

 Lemon and maple syrup pair well with blueberries, but you don't want to bite into a lemon and maple cookie and never taste the blueberries.
 This is all about balance!
 Start with firm blueberries; they will hold their shape when baking more than soft blueberries.

-Wash the blueberries and pat them dry.
+Step 1: Wash the blueberries and pat them dry.
 Add to a bowl and zest 1 whole lemon right on top of the blueberries.
 Next, add ½ Tablespoon of maple syrup and stir to coat all the blueberries.
 Let these sit for about an hour or so, stirring every fifteen minutes.

 That is all you need to do to brighten up and add flavor to your blueberries.

-Weigh or measure your sugar and set that bowl aside.
+Step 2: Weigh or measure your sugar and set that bowl aside.
 Next, weigh or measure the flour, baking powder, salt, and run a whisk through to blend.

-Add the room temperature butter and sugar and mix until it is light and fluffy, about 3 minutes on medium mixer speed.
-Now, stop and scrape down the sides and add the lemon juice, vanilla extract, maple syrup, egg, and mix until all these have been incorporated.
+Step 6: Scrape down the sides and add the lemon juice, vanilla extract, maple syrup, egg, and mix until all these have been incorporated.

 Adding the infused blueberries to the cookie batter.